Tristine Skyler

-Tristine Skyler (born July 27, 1971) is an American writer, producer and actress.
+Tristine Skyler (born July 27, 1971) is an American writer, playwright and producer.
 Born and raised in New York City, Skyler graduated cum laude from Princeton University.

 Early life and education

 Skyler was born and raised in New York City, where she began her career as an actress, appearing in films, television, as well as in the theatre.
-She is the sister of Edward Skyler, former Deputy Mayor of Operations for Mayor Michael R. Bloomberg, the youngest in city history, who is now EVP of Global Affairs for Citigroup.
-She attended Chapin School and Princeton University, graduating cum laude with a B.A. in English.
+She is the sister of Edward Skyler, former Deputy Mayor of Operations for Mayor Michael R. Bloomberg.
+She attended Princeton University, graduating cum laude with a B.A. in English.